MaybeShewill-CV/CRNN_Tensorflow/README.md

 ## Testing the pre-trained model

 ### Evaluate the model on the synth90k dataset
-In this repo you will find a model pre-trained on the [Synth 90k](http://www.robots.ox.ac.uk/~vgg/data/text/)dataset.
+In this repo you will find a model trained on the [Synth 90k](http://www.robots.ox.ac.uk/~vgg/data/text/) dataset.
 When the tfrecords file of synth90k dataset has been successfully generated you may evaluated the model by the following script